Szhenger/real-analysis/README.md

 ## Written Assignments

-The study materials, lecture videos, and homework assignments used in this repository originate from [MIT OpenCourseWare](https://ocw.mit.edu/).
+The homework assignments used in this repository originate from [MIT OpenCourseWare](https://ocw.mit.edu/).